Phosphorine: Structure, bonding, and properties

 Although phosphorine and pyridine are structurally similar, phosphorines are far less basic.
 The pKa of C5H5PH+ and C5H5NH+ are respectively −16.1 and +5.2.
+The P-oxides are extremely unstable, rapidly adding nucleophiles to a species tetracoordinate at phosphorus.
+Strongly backbonding Lewis acids (e.g. tungsten pentacarbonyl) can stabilize a dative bond from phosphorus.

-Methyllithium adds to phosphorus in phosphorine whereas it adds to the 2-position of pyridine.
+Both electrophiles and strong, hard nucleophiles preferentially attack at phosphorus, but the ring aromaticity is sufficiently weak that the result is an addition reaction, and not aromatic substitution.
+Thus for example methyllithium adds to phosphorus in phosphorine whereas it adds to the 2-position of pyridine.
+Halophosphorines do undergo noble-metal- or zirconocene-catalyzed substitution, and λ5-phosphorines exhibit a much more traditional substitution chemistry.

-Phosphorine undergoes electrophilic substitution reactions like ordinary aromatic compounds: bromination, acylation, and so on.
+Unlike arsabenzene, phosphorine rarely participates in Diels-Alder-type cycloadditions; when it does, the coupling partner must be an extremely electron-poor alkyne.
+Phosphorine complexes are tolerable Diels-Alder reactants.

 Coordination chemistry

 Coordination complexes bearing phosphorine as a ligand are known.
 Phosphorines can bind to metals through phosphorus center.
 Complexes of the diphospha analogue of 2,2′-bipyridine are known.
 Phosphorines also form pi-complexes, illustrated by V(η6-C5H5P)2.